batuhanakca/numwrite/README.md

 $ cd numwrite
 $ chmod a+x numWriter.py
 ```
-3. Run the command with or without parameters:
+3. Run the script with or without parameters:
 ```
 ./numWriter.py --help
 usage: